-Because this is a 4-unit course, students can expect to spend approximately twelve hours per week attending class and preparing course assignments.
+For this is a 4-unit course, SJSU states that students can expect to spend approximately sixteen hours per week attending class and preparing course assignments.
 The four units will include the following 1-unit enhancement required by the university.

-- ➤ Completed Common Grammar Errors exercise, Parts I and II - > Completed Latin and Greek affixes and roots exercise.
+- Completed Common Grammar Errors exercise, Parts I and II - ➤ Completed Latin and Greek affixes and roots exercise.
 (The roots and affixes will be part of exam #1.) - > Completed exercise on prepositions - > Completed two charts on diagramming